Enter to main center

 The validity varies depending on the type of permit.

-1. Lin-Jen Entry Permit: The permit’s validity, from the day after its issuance, varies in range from 6 months, 1 year, 3 years, or equal to the passport’s validity.
-The validity of entry permit shall not exceed the validity of the passport.
+1. Lin-Jen Entry Permit: The permit's validity, from the day after its issuance, varies in range from 6 months, 1 year, 3 years, or equal to the passport's validity.
+The validity of the entry permit shall not exceed the validity of the passport.
 The applicant who meets one of the following requirements may apply for an entry permit with equal validity as the passport:

-(a) The applicant who meets one of the following requirements, and has a written acknowledgement of an Overseas Mission :
+(a) The applicant who meets one of the following requirements, and has a written acknowledgement of an Overseas Mission:

 (1) Participates in the work of overseas community and contributes to overseas community affairs.